-In the July 1, 2013 actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
-The actuarial assumptions included (a) an investment rate of return for the retirement systems of 7.90 percent and (b) projected salary increases of 3.33 percent for TPAF.
+In the July 1, 2014 actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
+The actuarial assumptions included (a) an investment rate of return for the retirement system of 7.90 percent and (b) projected salary increases of varying percentages based on experience for TPAF.